 In both 2016 and 2017, genome editing made it into the annual Worldwide Threat Assessment of the US Intelligence Community.
-One of biotechnology’s most promising modern developments, it had now been deemed a danger to US national security – and then, after two years, it was dropped from the list again.
+(Update: it was also listed in the 2022 Threat Assessment.)
+One of biotechnology’s most promising modern developments, it is now consistently deemed a danger to US national security.
 All of which raises the question: what, exactly, is genome editing, and what can it do?

 CRISPR, or Clustered Regularly Interspersed Short Palindromic Repeats, is actually an ancient mechanism used by bacteria to remove viruses from their DNA.
 In the lab, researchers have discovered they can replicate this process by creating a synthetic RNA strand that matches a target DNA sequence in an organism’s genome.
 The RNA strand, known as a “guide RNA,” is attached to an enzyme that can cut DNA.
 After the guide RNA locates the targeted DNA sequence, the enzyme cuts the genome at this location.
 DNA can then be removed, and new DNA can be added.
 CRISPR has quickly become a powerful tool for editing genomes, with research taking place in a broad range of plants and animals, including humans.

 A significant percentage of genome editing research focuses on eliminating genetic diseases.
 However, with tools like CRISPR, it also becomes possible to alter a pathogen’s DNA to make it more virulent and more contagious.
 Other potential uses include the creation of “‘killer mosquitos,’ plagues that wipe out staple crops, or even a virus that snips at people’s DNA.”